richardjonyo/data-engineering-zoomcamp/README.md

 # Data Engineering Zoomcamp Final Project

 ## Overview
 This data pipeline project uses the [U.S. Energy Information Administration (EIA)'s](https://www.eia.gov/) weekly original estimates of state level coal production to generate coal production analytics acquired from the Mine Safety and Health Administration (MSHA).
 The pipeline focuses on using the weekly coal production datasets, which are publicly available in XLS format on the EIA website.
-The datasets are part of the weekly and monthly Coal Production dataset, which contains information on world energy statistics and is comprised of 22 CSV files.
+The datasets are part of the weekly and monthly Coal Production dataset, which contains information on world energy statistics and is comprised of 22 excel files.

 This data pipeline transforms raw data into data ready for analytics with the intention of keeping data flowing to provide insights that lead to informed decisions.
 The goal of this project is to apply everything learned in the Data Engineering Zoomcamp course and build an end-to-end data pipeline.